tultul4d/tultul4d/README.md

 - 🔭 I’m currently working on [Blood Donation](https://quiet-crisp-f52bfa.netlify.app/)
 - 🌱 I’m currently learning **JavaScript, React, Node.js, Express, MongoDB**
-- 💬 Ask me about **frontend development, HTML, CSS, JavaScript, React, Node.js, Express, MongoDB, and Firebase.**
+- 💬 Ask me about **I’m a passionate frontend web developer with a strong foundation in HTML, CSS, JavaScript, and React.
+Currently, I’m expanding my skills in backend technologies like Node.js, Express.js, MongoDB, and Firebase, while also working with tools like React Router to build dynamic web applications.I’m currently pursuing a degree in Computer Science and Technology (CST) at Dhaka Mohila Polytechnic, where I’m in my 8th semester.**
 - 📫 How to reach me **tultulakter963@gmail.com**

 <h3 align="left">Connect with me:</h3>